1972nollus/Wi-Fi-Card-Management-Tool-for-RTL8812AU/README.md

 ### System Requirements
 - Linux-based operating system (Kali Linux recommended) - only tested it on 6.12.38+kali-amd64
 - Wifi adapter supported by Linux Kali 6.12.38+kali-amd64.
 I tested it on 8812AU and AR9271.
 Both working.
+Should work on most cards supported by linux kali.
 - Python 3.6 or higher
 - A wireless network adapter that supports monitor mode and packet injection